E-commerce Accelerator Incentive

-“Business owners want to recover from the setbacks, prepare for future unforeseen issues and scale their businesses.” said Melanie Medina, owner of Local Socialight and a consultant who is working with the DDA and several awarded businesses.
+“Business owners want to recover from the setbacks, prepare for future unforeseen issues and scale their businesses.” said Melanie Medina, owner of Local Socialight.
 “What the DDA is doing with these grants encourages them to move forward in recovery from Coronavirus on Main Street and across Denison.”

 Wendy Acosta, who recently partnered The Desk and Easel co-working space with national Proximity Space, will use the grant to redesign her website, create a podcast room and revamp her social media.
 “It’s helping us to focus our planning and giving us some sure footing while we’re headed that direction,” Acosta said.
 “This is one more way our community is so focused on helping small businesses stay viable.”

-“I think this is something every community could be investing in,” said Nate Essin, owner of Undaunted Agency and a consultant who developed an educational webinar with DDA and is working with several businesses receiving grants.
+“I think this is something every community could be investing in,” said Nate Essin, owner of Undaunted Agency and a consultant who developed an educational webinar with DDA.
 “It positions businesses for vertical growth far beyond what they could experience as a local business.”

 Due to the strong business response, DDA is beginning to prepare for future rounds of funding.